neoreuvenla/msc-comp-sci/research proposal/04 Methodology Sources and Data.md

 &emsp;
 ### **4.5.3 Content Analysis**

-One of the main forms of secondary data are **documents**, which may include books, articles, reports, and datasets.
+One of the main forms of secondary data are **documents**, which may include books, articles, and reports.
+* **Content analysis** refers to the systematic evaluation of texts, images, videos etc
+* It involves examining and categorising the content derive insights or draw conclusions
+* **Document analysis** focuses on the examination and interpretation of written documents
+* It involves scrutiny of textual information, including themes, patterns, and biases
+* Therefore, document analysis is a specific form of content analysis focusing on text
+* Similarly, content analysis is a form of document analysis with a broader range of sources

-As assessing academic texts has been covered during lessons on the literature review, the focus here will be on evaluating and critiquing non-academic sources.
+As assessing academic texts has been covered during lessons on the literature review, the focus here will be on evaluating and critiquing non-academic textual sources.

-&emsp;
-#### **Content Analysis Overview:**

-**Content analysis** is a pragmatic research method that quantitatively and qualitatively analyses data in a objective, systematic manner.

-It has evolved from older media, such as print and broadcast, to encompass modern forms, such as social media platforms and websites.
+Such analysis has evolved from solely using older media, such as print and broadcast, to encompassing modern forms, such as **social media platforms** and **websites**.

-As the major limitation lies in the time consuming nature of data collection and interpretation, using
+As the major limitation lies in the **time consuming** nature of data collection and interpretation.

 &emsp;
 #### **Source Criticism:**